meshula/Nanocolor/Nanocolor.md

 `NcGetNamedColorSpace` ~ returns a named color space, if it is known by Nanocolor

-`NcGetRGBToCIEXYZMatrix` ~ given a color space compute the corresponding RP177-1993 3x3 matrix
+`NcGetRGBToXYZMatrix` ~ given a color space compute the corresponding RP177-1993 3x3 matrix

-`NcGetCIEXYZToRGBMatrix` ~ given a color space compute the corresponding RP177-1993 3x3 matrix
+`NcGetXYZToRGBMatrix` ~ given a color space compute the corresponding RP177-1993 3x3 matrix

 `NcGetRGBToRGBTransform` ~ given two color spaces, compute a